 Shirley: Why not?

 Jeff: Because she's a stripper.
 Life sued her and she lost.

 - Call Back: Chang's Evil Laugh from Anthropology 101, resurrected by the group rejecting him again.
 It doesn't help that this happened after he danced for hours by himself on the group's behalf in the Pop-and-Lock-athon, only for the Study Group to throw it away within a minute of their arrival.

 - Character Development: Jeff really was exactly like Alan in the past, if a bit less hammy.

-- Completely Missing the Point: After Jeff spies his old friend and hides, saying, "This is all I need," Abed calls out to him, saying, "You’re all my friend needs."
+- Comically Missing the Point: After Jeff spies his old friend and hides, saying, "This is all I need," Abed calls out to him, saying, "You’re all my friend needs."

 - Cutting the Knot: Annie's solution to everything: chloroform.
 After Jeff gives a speech about how caring is bad, and walks away from the group:Shirley: It's like watching a soul slipping through our fingers.
 But what more can we do?[Annie applies chloroform to rag.]Troy: Would you stop?!